jasonjac2/OneMoreWiki/Snippets-Commands.md

 > ![Insert Calendar](images/Calendar.jpg)

+## Sortable Date
+Inserts the current date in the form yyyy-mm-dd.
+One common use case is to prefix the title of a new page with the current date so it is easy to sort and visually identify pages according to the entered date.

 ## Code Box
 Inserts a code box with heading and area for your code.
 Use the Paste Rich Text command to paste syntax-highlighted code directly from Visual Studio<sup>1</sup>.